BohdanBusko/awesome_tooltip/README.md

 ## Configuration

-Mount AwesomeTooltip.routes in to your config/routes.rb
+Mount AwesomeTooltip routes in to your config/routes.rb
 ```ruby
 mount AwesomeTooltip::Engine => '/', as: 'awesome_tooltip'
 ```